Praneetb2929/nodejs-elevatelabs/readme.md

-# 🚀 Node.js App with Docker + CI/CD via GitHub Actions
+# TASK 1 🚀 Node.js App with Docker + CI/CD via GitHub Actions

 This repository contains a sample **Node.js web application** containerized with **Docker** and deployed through a **CI/CD pipeline using GitHub Actions**.
 The purpose is to automate testing, building, and Docker image deployment to DockerHub on every push to the `main` branch.